ARTSLINK INTERNATIONAL FELLOWSHIPS: GUIDELINES and APPLICATION

 Fellows expand collaboration with US organization(s) and individual artist(s) with a follow-up project in their home country, with CEC ArtsLink as a co-producing partner.

-At the conclusion of the Fellowship, each Fellow must submit a feedback form that discusses the experience, research, and project activities and their impact on his or her professional development together with selected images and video documentation as appropriate.
+At the conclusion of the Fellowship in order to complete the program, each Fellow and Host must submit a feedback form that discusses the experience, research, and project activities and their impact on his or her professional development together with selected images and video documentation as appropriate.

 Frequently Asked Questions